ibrahimfaisal07/ibrahimfaisal07/README.md

 # Hi im Squiggly Hairline
 _____________
 ### Me
-Im still a student and to be honest with you, I have no idea what I wanna be.
+Im still a student and to be honest with you, I just wanna be rich
 ### Languages I know (With Hello World Programs)
 1. Javascript/Node JS/Typescript
 ```js